cosmicproc/outrecta/README.md

 Outrecta is a simple tool that you can use to generate tests about anything easily.

 To use Outrecta, you will need an API key from a provider.
-For example, you can use [OpenAI API](https://openai.com/api/).
-Choose the model provider you prefer and enter your API key first.
+For example, you can use [OpenAI API](https://openai.com/api/). hoose the model provider you prefer and enter your API key first.
+Your API key will not leave your device.

 ### Warning!